 Rheumatic fever is very rare in this country due to the use of effective antibiotics to prevent infections.

 Two conditions not related to valve stenosis that can mimic MVS by producing the same symptoms are:

-- Myxoma (a cancerous tumor in the left atrium)
+- Myxoma (a benign tumor in the left atrium)

 - Nearby blood clot that reduces blood flow through the mitral valve

 Is mitral valve stenosis treatable?

 Medications can’t fix a valve defect, but your doctor might prescribe diuretics to reduce fluid accumulation in the lungs, blood thinners to prevent clots from forming, or anti-arrhythmic drugs if those are indicated.
 The mitral valve can usually be repaired or replaced using surgery, or a minimally invasive procedure